 #1.
 Crave Grain Free Adult Dog Food

-First on our list of the best foods for English bulldogs is Crave’s grain free adult recipe.
-We chose this excellent food for its high protein content and nutrient dense formula.
+First on our list is Crave’s grain-free adult formula.
+We chose this excellent dry dog food for Bulldogs for its high protein content and nutrient-dense formula.

-This recipe is available in four flavors: salmon/ocean fish, beef, chicken, and lamb/venison.
-All four versions contain great ingredients, but we especially love the salmon/ocean fish recipe for bulldogs due to the high healthy fat content to help nourish sensitive skin.
+This product you can find in four kibble flavors: salmon/ocean fish, beef, chicken, and lamb/venison.
+All four meal versions contain great ingredients, but we especially love the salmon/ocean fish formula for bulldogs due to 3 and 6 fatty acids addition to help nourish sensitive skin.

-This food is grain free, which is great for sensitive bulldogs, but keep in mind that all four flavors contain multiple protein sources, so this food may not be ideal for bulldogs with protein allergies.
+This grain-free dry dog food is great for sensitive bulldogs, but keep in mind that all four flavors contain multiple protein sources, so this formula may not be ideal for bulldogs with protein allergies.

-This food does contain a higher fat content at 17% and is best for active and young bulldogs.
+This dry dog food does contain a higher fat content at 17% and is best for active and young bulldogs.
 Older English bullies and those that spend a lot of time on the couch need fewer calories per day and could put a lot of weight on this food.

-For all the protein this food packs, it is nicely priced just under midrange and a great buy for bulldog owners on a budget.
+For all the protein this food packs, it’s nicely priced just under midrange and a great buy for dog owners on a budget.

 #2.
 Taste of the Wild Pacific Stream

-If you’re looking for a protein-packed food with healthy fats but a lower calorie count for your less active bulldog, then Taste of the Wild’s Pacific Stream adult is a great choice for you.
+If you’re looking for a protein-packed food with healthy fats but a lower calorie count for your less active adult bulldog, then Taste of the Wild’s Pacific Stream adult is a great fish meal formula for your dog.

-Like our first choice, this food contains quality animal ingredients as the first listed, including salmon and ocean fish meal.
-These quality fats along with added vitamin E and canola oil will help keep your bulldog’s coat shiny and their skin healthy.
+Like our first choice, this recipe contains high quality ingredients like salmon and ocean fish meal.
+Fatty acids in this fish meal along with added vitamin E and canola oil will ensure your bulldog’s skin health.

 Along with all that healthy fat is a reasonable dose of protein at 25%.
-With a lower overall fat percentage and lower protein than our food number one food on the list, this dog food is a great option for bulldogs who need fewer calories but will still benefit from a high-protein, moderate-fat diet.
+With a lower overall fat percentage and lower protein than our food number one food on the list, this dog food is a great option for every dog who needs fewer calories per day but will still benefit from a high-protein, moderate-fat diet.

-Like our first choice, this food is grain free.
-It is also limited to only fish-sourced animal ingredients making it a better choice for bulldogs with protein sensitivities.
+Like our first choice, this dry dog food is grain-free.
+It’s also limited to only fish-sourced ingredients making it a good choice for bulldog with protein sensitivities.

-This food is slightly less expensive than our first choice, though, making it another great option for bulldog owners on a budget.
+This dry food is slightly less expensive than our first choice, though, making it the bulldogs best fish meal formula for owners on a budget.

 #3.
 Instinct Limited Ingredient Diet

-We chose our number three food on the list of best dog foods for bulldogs specifically for those bullies with sensitive skin and food allergies.
-Instinct’s Limited Ingredient Diets contain a select few quality ingredients that still deliver on protein and nutrition.
+We chose our number three pet food on the list specifically for those bullies with food allergies.
+Instinct’s Diets company has crafted a kibble that contains few ingredients that still deliver on protein and nutrition.

 This recipe comes in four flavors: duck, lamb, salmon, and turkey.
-Each recipe contains only one animal-sourced ingredient, making this a great choice for bulldogs with protein allergies.
+Each recipe contains only one animal-sourced ingredient, making this a great choice for adult dogs with protein allergies.
 Lamb meal has a great taste and your dog will love it!

 These grain-free dry products are made of one vegetable (rice) in addition to the meat source.
 This adult dog food product doesn’t contain any corn, wheat, peas, sweet potato, potato, or soy.
 This definitely qualifies this food as the good food for bulldogs with allergies

 Just because this grain-free dog product is made of a small number of ingredients doesn’t mean it has compromised on nutritional value.
-These recipes all contain protein amounts around 25% and added vitamins and minerals to help your bully stay happy and healthy.
+These recipes all contain protein amounts around 25% and added vitamins and minerals to help your bully keep his health.

 #4.
 Canidae Pure Weight Management

-While Canidae offers a number of great recipes for adult dogs, we’re focusing specifically on their weight management formula for our number four pick.
-Because bulldogs are prone to weight gain, this is one of the best dry dog foods for English bulldogs.
+While Canidae offers a number of great recipes for adult dogs, we’re focusing specifically on this pet food that can help us maintain healthy body weight.
+Because our friends are prone to weight gain, this is one of the best dry dog food for English bulldogs.

-This food is an excellent choice for English bulldogs who need a little help watching their figure.
+This is the good one for bulldog who need a little help watching their figure.
 With just 9% fat, this food has fewer calories than our number one and three picks while still maintaining a high 28% protein.

-Your bulldog was made to turn quality animal proteins into energy and muscle, but less active and older dogs struggle to stay trim with diets too high in fat.
+Your dog was made to turn quality proteins into energy and muscle, but less active and older dogs struggle to stay trim with diets too high in fat.
 This food brings low fat without sacrificing quality ingredients.

-The first three ingredients in this food are chicken, chicken meal and turkey meal.
-Like all our other choices, this food is also grain free and only contains a handful of plant-derived ingredients, making it a great choice for bulldogs with sensitive digestive systems.
+The first three ingredients in this kibble food are chicken, chicken meal, and turkey meal.
+Like all our other choices, this chicken meal is also grain free and only contains a handful of natural plant ingredients, making it a great choice for English bulldogs with sensitive digestive systems.
 Zero corn, wheat, and soy ingredients make it a perfect chicken meat meal for adults.